ixvu/w4111_wiki/apis.md

 ## Libraries
 ### What does a library need to do?
 - **_At minimum_**: write a function that takes in a query string and execute it
-- It still requires making a connection to the DB
+- It still requires making a connection to the DBMS
-- Given that there are so many different DB engines (i.e. Postgres, MySQL, Microsoft), ideally you'd be able to connect to them all with the same library
+- Given that there are so many different DBMS engines (i.e. Postgres, MySQL, Microsoft), ideally you'd be able to connect to them all with the same library
 - The library serves as an intermediary between your program and all the databases you want to talk to
 - e.g.
 <img src="https://github.com/Wangler/scribenotes/blob/master/libraryflow.png" width="460">